niotech/medusa_frontend/BackgroundProcess.md

 ## Installing
 - Activate the virtual environment for this project
-- `pip install -r requiremetns.txt` this will install celery related packages (if not isntalled yet)
+- `pip install -r requirements.txt` this will install celery related packages (if not installed yet)

 ## Setup
-- Run `./manage.py migrate`, this will migrate requirement for celery beat
+- Run `./manage.py migrate`, this will migrate requirements for celery beat

 ## Running